davidj778/building-a-soc-and-honeynet/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I built a small-scale honeynet within Azure and gathered log data from diverse sources into a Log Analytics workspace.
+This data is utilized by Microsoft Sentinel to construct attack visualizations, activate alerts, and generate incident reports.
+I measured security metrics in the vulnerable environment over a 24-hour period, implemented security measures to fortify the environment, conducted another 24-hour assessment, and present the findings below.
+The showcased metrics include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)